10 Key Advantages of an MDR Solution

 Every business has its own unique processes, goals, and security concerns.
 By investing in an outsourced security team, an organization can ensure that their cybersecurity is managed by trained experts who understand the specific network environment and organizational business risks — and who can adapt goals as those needs change over time.

 In addition, it’s not news that the security skills gap continues to plague organizations’ security and IT departments.
-41% of organizations have listed the skills shortage as their top security concern, and recent data shows that organizations would need to hire 5-10 employees to fill that gap.
+Recent data shows that organizations would each need to hire between 5-10 employees to fill their security skills gap.
 Outsourcing allows organizations to stay secure without having to strain their budget or rely on inexperienced, overworked experts in-house.
+A strong MDR solution will be human led, providing 24×7 eyes-on-glass and response to serious alerts.

 2. Continuous Security Monitoring